Champii/Comet/README.md

 Visit the [example](https://github.com/Champii/Comet/tree/master/examples) folder, this is the only documentation for now

-### Install Comet Binary
+### Install Comet Binary and dependencies

 ```bash
 $> cargo install --git https://github.com/Champii/Comet --locked
 ```

+You will need to install and run an instance of PostgreSQL.

-If not found on your system, Comet will install these following crates using `cargo install`:
+If not found on your system, Comet will install these following crates using `cargo install` on the first run:
  - `wasm-pack`
  - `diesel-cli`